Abbas Ali Çetin

 Abbas Ali Çetin (Abbas Əli Çətin; Abbas Ali Çetin; 1914– 26 August 1975) was a Turkish-Azerbaijani politician, lawyer and judge.

 Life

 He was born in 1907 in Yerevan.
 His father was Abdulali, his mother was Gozal Hanım.
 During the First World War, after the Armenian attacks on Azerbaijanis in Yerevan, his family was forced to migrate to the Ottoman Empire.
-Abbas Ali Çetin graduated from Faculty of Law of Ankara University and worked in different state body as a lawyer and judge.
+Abbas Ali Çetin graduated from Faculty of Law of Ankara University and worked in different state bodies as a lawyer and judge.

 He was elected to the parliament from Kars in 1950 and 1965.
 He was a member of Republican People's Party, Democrat Party and Justice Party.

 Death

 He died on 26 August 1975.